Key Mesothelioma Cancer Statistics

 - Extrapleural Pneumonectomy (EPP): Used to treat pleural mesothelioma, this surgery removes all visible cancer tumors, the lung closest to the tumor site, the lung lining, and other affected organs from the body.
 According to one study, the 5-year survival rate for this surgery was 14%.

-- Pleurectomy with Decortication (P/D): This surgery is also used to treat pleural mesothelioma patients.
-Cancerous tumors and the lung lining are still removed, but the lung closest to the tumors is kept intact.
-According to one study, 23% of patients who received a P/D along with chemotherapy were still alive after 5 years.
+- Pleurectomy with Decortication (P/D): This surgery also treats pleural mesothelioma patients by removing visible tumors and the lung’s lining, but leaves the lung closest to the tumors intact.
+According to one study, 23% of patients who received a P/D and chemotherapy were still alive after 5 years.

-- Cytoreduction with HIPEC: This peritoneal mesothelioma treatment combines surgery with heated chemotherapy.
-41-47% of patients who underwent this surgery were still alive after 5 years, according to a study.
+- Cytoreduction with HIPEC: This peritoneal mesothelioma treatment combines surgery with heated chemotherapy applied directly to the abdomen during the removal of visible tumors.
+41-47% of patients who underwent this surgery were still alive after 5 years, according to a published study.

 A 2021 study published in the Journal of Gastrointestinal Surgery found that patients with malignant peritoneal mesothelioma who had cytoreductive surgery with HIPEC at teaching hospitals had a 5-year survival rate of 29.7%.
 Patients who underwent the same procedure at community hospitals had a 5-year survival rate of 18.3%.

-If patients are not healthy enough to undergo one of the surgeries listed above, they may be able to undergo palliative surgeries.
-These less-invasive surgeries are intended to help ease symptoms such as difficulty breathing.
+If patients are not healthy enough to undergo one of the surgeries, they may be able to undergo palliative surgeries intended to help ease symptoms such as difficulty breathing and fluid buildup.

 Multimodality Therapy Mesothelioma Statistics

-Median survival rates by stage with multimodal therapy are as follows:
+Median survival rates by stage with multimodal treatment are as follows: